How To Overcome Loneliness After Being Alone For Long

 — By Dr. Sandip Roy.

-Loneliness is an emotion, not the same as being alone.
-It can appear at any time, but it’s especially likely to happen after you’ve lived by yourself for a while.
+Loneliness is an emotion that can appear at any time.
+But it’s more likely to happen when you are living by yourself for a long while.

-And it’s harmful.
-Research shows that living alone or feeling socially cut off can raise blood pressure, stress hormones, and inflammation, while also increasing substance use, poor sleep, low activity, unhealthy eating, and even thoughts of self-harm (Holt-Lunstad, 2021).
+Research shows living alone or feeling socially cut off can raise blood pressure, stress, and inflammation, while also increasing substance use, poor sleep, low activity, unhealthy eating, and even thoughts of self-harm (Holt-Lunstad, 2021).

 “Loneliness is a painful personal feeling.
 It happens when the relationships you have don’t match what you want or need.” — From Loneliness To Social Connection, WHO